karaatfullstack/New-FSA-Curriculum-Dev/Unit-2/block19_tdd/demo/solution/README.md

 3. In your terminal, run `npm install`.
 4. In your terminal, run `npm test`.
 5. Complete Section 1.
-   1. You can change `describe(...)` to `describe.only(...)` in `script_test.js` if you would like to run _only_ that test spec.
+   1. You can change `test(...)` in `script.test.js` to suite your needs.
 6. Complete Section 2.
 7. Type `Control+C` in your terminal to close the Mocha process once you are done testing.

 ## Section 1

 In this section, your focus will be on identifying expectations and writing the correct test specs.
-For each prompt, you will have to complete the tests in `script_test.js` by replacing the `REPLACE_ME` sections with the correct code.
+For each prompt, you will have to complete the tests in `script.test.js` by replacing the `REPLACE_ME` sections with the correct code.
 Solution code has already been provided in `script.js`, which you should also use as reference!

 ### add